JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

 5. (Optional Challenge +5 bonus points) Use the Monte Carlo data and calculate the cumulative returns at the `5%`, `50%`, and `95%` quartiles and plot this data as a line chart to see how the cumulative returns change over the life of the investment.

     ![projected-returns.png](Images/projected-returns.png)

-### Financial Report

-In the Financial Planner .md, you will find the following sections:

-1. **Budget Analysis:** A Summary of the transaction data from the budget analysis and images for each chart and table produced.

-2. **Retirement Planning:** A Summary of the retirement portfolio analysis and the charts for the Monte Carlo simulation.

 ### Optional Challenge — Early Retirement - Up to 10 bonus points